aiki253/IM920SL-PS4controller/README.md

-# PS4 to IM920SL Controller
+# PS4 to IM920SL Controller for ROS

 This project allows you to use a PS4 controller to send data via an IM920SL module and integrate it with ROS (Robot Operating System).

 ## Prerequisites

 - ROS (Robot Operating System)
-- Python 3.x
+- Python 3.9 (This version I checked)
 - Pygame library
 - Pyserial library
 - IM920SL module